-Jez Maiden was appointed to the Board in June as a Non-executive and Senior Independent Director.
+Jez Maiden was appointed to the Board in June as a Non-executive and became Senior Independent Director when Pete Redfern stepped down from the Board in September.
 Jez brings significant public company and diverse industry experience.

-After nearly nine years as Non-executive Directors, Pete Redfern and Coline McConville stepped down from the Board in December.
+After nearly nine years as a Non-executive Director, Coline McConville stepped down from the Board in December.
 Coline and Pete's departure necessitated changes to the membership of the Board's Committees and other responsibilities which are set out on pages 88 to 89.